-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549 r ORIVI I V -0.
-Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period en ded March 31, 2013 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TI HE SECURITIES EXCHANGE ACT OF 1934 For the transition period fron n to Commission file numb er: 001-35867 CHIMERIX (Exact Name of Registrant as S) , Delaware 33-0903395 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 2505 Meridian Parkway, Suite 340 Durham, North Carolina (Address of Principal Executive Offices) 27713 (Zip Code) (819) 806-10 (Registrant's Telephone Number Indicate by check mark whether the registrant: (1) has filed all reports required luring the preceding 12 months (or for such shorter period that the registrant was reequirements for the past 90 days.
-Yes □ No ⊠ Indicate by check mark whether the registrant has submitted electronically and equired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232. period that the registrant was required to submit and post such files).
-Yes ⊠ No □ 405 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated filer, an accelerations of "large accelerated filer," "accelerated filer" and "smaller reporting Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes As of May 7, 2013, the number of outstanding shares of the registrant's commo n stock, par value \$0.001 per share, was 25,722,451.
+Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended d June 30, 2013 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-35867 CHIMERIX, (Exact Name of Registrant as Spec Delaware 33-0903395 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 2505 Meridian Parkway, Suite 340 Durham, North Carolina 27713 (Address of Principal Executive Offices) (Zip Code) (919) 806-1074 (Registrant's Telephone Number, In Indicate by check mark whether the registrant: (1) has filed all reports required to bluring the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and equired to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.40 period that the registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accele the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting co erated filer, a non-accelerated filer, or a smaller reporting company.
+See mpany" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Ru le 12b-2 of the Exchange Act).
+Yes □ No 区 As of August 1, 2013, the number of outstanding shares of the registrant's common a stock, par value \$0.001 per share, was 25,780,445.